dgs797/LuxTemp/RESPONSIVE_DESIGN.md

-# Lumixan - Responsive Design
+# LuxTemp - Responsive Design

 ## Overview
-Lumixan is optimized to work on all screen resolutions, including small screens like 1366x768.
+LuxTemp is optimized to work on all screen resolutions, including small screens like 1366x768.

 ## Changes Made